AnuragRao1/controller/README.md

 Once it detects a command, it executes it and then deletes it from commands.txt.

 **Things to keep in mind**
-- its only really worked for me with intellij? and you need the library from CS 61B
+- its only really worked for me with intellij? and you need the library from CS 61B. if the tetris part isn't working, I would visit https://fa23.datastructur.es and look through the computer setup.
+Tetris specifically was lab 12.
 - when you open the project in intellij, go to file->project structure, add an SDK (in project section) and add the library (in libraries)
 - muse lsl has only worked on a windows computer, or an intel mac (not m1 or m2)
 - the blink detection was pretty good for blinking with both eyes, but it had a lot of trouble differentiating between a left eye blink and a right eye blink.
 - there is a lot of commented-out code in the blinks.py script.
-I would delete it all, but we were using it to play around with different parameters, such as using different channels, different thresholds... etc.
+I would delete it all, but we were using it to play around with different parameters, such as using different channels, different thresholds... etc, so that might be helpful for you.